 I ave already talked about how I have been combining my career as a Volleyball Blogger and being a Travel Blogger.
 I knew that I couldn’t be the only blogger doing two things I love at the same time.
 That is the reason why I decided to ask them about how they combine travel blogging career with other passions.
 This is what they have to say about it:

-Fabio Virgi – … Digital Marketer – Fab Meets World
+Fabio Virgi – Travel Blogger and Digital Marketer – Fab Meets World

 Sarah Reichenbach – … Snowboard Teacher – My Gipsy Soul

 Snowboard teacher by day, blogger by night, or actually more like snowboard teacher in winter, traveler in summer and fulltime travel blogger about the wonderful combination.
 I actually think this is the perfect combo!
 I love spending time in the snowy mountains, teaching others one of my all time favourite activities and having a ‘normal’ life for part of the year where I can work during the day, cook dinners, sit on the couch and stay in the same place for a couple of months, getting to know a new town, ski-resort and group of people.
 And then I put all my winter-gear in storage, pack a small backpack and take off to explore sunny destinations, enjoy beaches, relax in hammocks, go for hikes, sleep in a different guesthouse-bed every night, find a new exciting place to eat wonderful local food every day and visit cultural sights.
 The world is such a beautiful place and I love exploring it one winter-resort or sunny destination at a time.

 Sally Cochrane – … Travel Agent – Safe Travels By Sally Blog